starikovm/phpunit-documentation-new/src/source/test-doubles.rst

 shows how vfsStream can be used to mock the filesystem in a test for a class that interacts with the filesystem.

-**Mocking the filesystem in a test for a class that interacts with the filesystem**
+**Example 9.23 Mocking the filesystem in a test for a class that interacts with the filesystem**

 .. code-block:: php
     :name: test-doubles.mocking-the-filesystem.examples.ExampleTest2.php